-Individuals can get access to medical cannabis if they suffer from a chronic medical condition that has not been relieved by standard treatment options for a medical condition and there is enough evidence that medicinal cannabis may help them achieve better health outcomes.
-If patients meet these criteria, then a doctor may be able to obtain approval for treatment with medicinal cannabis.1
+Individuals can get access to medical cannabis if they suffer from a chronic medical condition that has not been relieved by standard treatment options, and there is evidence to show that medicinal cannabis may help them achieve better health outcomes.
+If patients meet these criteria, then a doctor may be able to obtain approval for treatment with medicinal cannabis and issue a prescription.1

 Currently, there are three pathways to accessing Medicinal Cannabis in Australia.
 These are:

 The Therapeutic Goods Administration (TGA) Special Access Scheme supports patients in accessing unapproved medicines in Australia that and for some patients, the state health authority must approve each individual prescription for unapproved medicinal cannabis.1

 Generally, the process for approval follows these steps, with minor differences between states and territories:1,2

 Step 1 – Patient consults with doctor

 A thorough clinical assessment with a doctor is necessary to determine if medicinal cannabis is appropriate for a patient’s conditional and individual circumstances.
 All medical doctors, including a patient’s regular GP, may undertake the assessment.
 Some doctors, however, may choose to share the patient’s care (‘shared-care’) with a doctor that is experienced with medicinal cannabis prescribing.
 There are a number of shared-care clinics in Australia that specialise in medicinal cannabis prescribing.
 Patients can also find a doctor here.

 Step 2 – Doctor applies for approval

 Approval required from the TGA (under the Special Access Scheme) and in some special cases, the local health authority.
 The doctor may choose to apply for approval themselves or refer to a doctor who specialises in prescribing medicinal cannabis.